aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Permission-Management.md

 While the role-based permission management can be enough for most applications, we may need to control the permissions per user.
-When we define a permission setting for a user, it overrides the permission setting coming from the roles of the user.
+When we define a permission setting for a user, it overrides the permission setting defined for the roles of the user.

-As an example; Imagine that we have an application service that prohibits a permission for a user:
+As an example, imagine that we have an application service method for prohibiting a permission for a user:

     public class UserAppService : IUserAppService